Ganitumab and Dasatinib in Treating Patients with Relapsed or Refractory Embryonal or Alveolar Rhabdomyosarcoma

 - Patients must be able to undergo appropriate imaging studies to monitor tumor response

-- Archival tissue of tumors (slides or blocks [blocks preferred]) must be available for analysis; If tissue is not available, patients willing to undergo a pre-treatment biopsy may enroll
+- Archival tissue of tumors (slides or blocks [blocks preferred]) must be available for analysis; if tissue is not available, patients willing to undergo a pre-treatment biopsy may enroll

-- Prior Therapies: * There is no maximum number of prior medical therapies * There must be no curative or life prolonging treatments available * Patients who have received other IGF-1R antibodies or inhibitors are eligible, as long as an appropriate washout period has elapsed * Participants must have had their last fraction of external beam radiation therapy that is local and palliative at least 2 weeks prior to enrollment (except for radiation therapy to the lungs), and had their last substantial bone marrow radiation at least 6 weeks prior to enrollment * Participants must have had their last radiation therapy of the lungs at least one month prior to enrollment * Participants must have had their last dose of temozolomide at least 4 weeks prior to enrollment; their last dose of other cytotoxic chemotherapy at least 3 weeks prior to enrollment; their last dose of biological therapy, such as biological response modifiers (e.g., cytokines), immunomodulatory agents, vaccines, differentiating agents, used to treat their cancer at least 7 days prior to enrollment, their last dose of a monoclonal antibody the shorter of 3 half-lives or 28 days prior to enrollment, and their last dose of any investigational agent at least 4 weeks prior to enrollment * Participants must have recovered from the acute toxic effects of prior therapy to a grade 1 (Common Terminology Criteria for Adverse Events [CTCAE] version [v.]5.0) level prior to enrollment (does not apply to alopecia)
+- Prior Therapies: * There is no maximum number of prior medical therapies * There must be no curative or life prolonging treatments available * Patients who have received other IGF-1R antibodies or inhibitors are eligible, as long as an appropriate washout period has elapsed * Participants must have had their last fraction of external beam radiation therapy that is local and palliative at least 2 weeks prior to enrollment (except for radiation therapy to the lungs), and had their last substantial bone marrow radiation at least 6 weeks prior to enrollment * Participants must have had their last radiation therapy of the lungs at least 8 weeks prior to enrollment * Participants must have had their last dose of temozolomide at least 4 weeks prior to enrollment; their last dose of other cytotoxic chemotherapy at least 3 weeks prior to enrollment; their last dose of biological therapy, such as biological response modifiers (e.g., cytokines), immunomodulatory agents, vaccines, differentiating agents, used to treat their cancer at least 7 days prior to enrollment, their last dose of a monoclonal antibody the shorter of 3 half-lives or 28 days prior to enrollment, and their last dose of any investigational agent at least 4 weeks prior to enrollment * Participants must have recovered from the acute toxic effects of prior therapy to a grade 1 (Common Terminology Criteria for Adverse Events [CTCAE] version [v.]5.0) level prior to enrollment (does not apply to alopecia)

 - Patients must have the ability to swallow tablets